Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_sponge_device_for_guesser               0       // Whether the guesser should get the spongifier ttt_sponge_device_for_jester                0       // Whether the jester should get the spongifier ttt_sponge_device_for_lootgoblin            0       // Whether the lootgoblin should get the spongifier ttt_sponge_device_for_swapper               0       // Whether the swapper should get the spongifier
+ttt_sponge_device_for_guesser               0       // Whether the guesser should get the spongifier ttt_sponge_device_for_jester                0       // Whether the jester should get the spongifier ttt_sponge_device_for_lootgoblin            0       // Whether the lootgoblin should get the spongifier ttt_sponge_device_for_shadow                0       // Whether the shadow should get the spongifier ttt_sponge_device_for_swapper               0       // Whether the swapper should get the spongifier

 // Guesser